VISmodding/VIS-DMG-2.0/FAQs.md

 ## How much power does the power board provide?

-DC voltage or battery voltage is firstly regulated to 5V with 1A, and then, this 5v line is filtered with an ultra-low noise LDO (U4 on the power board) that provides in output a 5V line with 300 mA.
-This power is sufficient for all the features, but if you need a more powerful LDO, you can use, for example, the REG113NA-5/250 LDO that provides 400 mA.
+DC voltage or battery voltage is firstly regulated to 5V and then it is filtered with an ultra-low noise LDO (U4 on the power board) that provides in output a 5V line with 300 mA.
+This power is sufficient for all the features.
+In addition the U5 LDO provides the 3.3v line for the RGB LEDs.
-Clearly, this LDO is used only to achieve a filtered 5V line on the mainboard (unregulated negative voltage for the original LCD is produced after the first regulation to 5V at 1A), and these lines are totally independent from the battery charger.

 ## Has the Lipo power board all the protections?